jacobrosenthal/ble-bean/README.md

 ##BLE-Bean
 Non Official api for the LightBlue Bean http://punchthrough.com/bean/

-ble-bean is set up a litte differently than other BLE libraries.
+ble-bean is set up a little differently than other BLE libraries.
 I'm playing with exposing services and characteristics, rather than the device.
 You need to use noble to search for services, and create an instance of Bean or Scratch.
 See the example.

 ###INSTALL
 ```